 Well, it turns out that doing a half-assed job of that isn’t just messy or rude; it can be downright dangerous when you go out on the road—both for you, and for the other drivers around you.

-What happens is this: When driving, especially when you are going at fast speeds, the snow and ice the fly off your car can become very hazardous.
+What happens is this: When driving, especially when you are going at fast speeds, the snow and ice flying off your car can become very hazardous.
 Serious accidents, and even deaths, have happened as a result of chunks of snow and ice getting propelled off of cars.
 And this isn’t an infrequent occurrence: it happens often enough that law enforcement officials and other concerned citizens have expressed grave concerns about it.

 “When you think about ice, it’s just as hard as a rock, and if your vehicle is traveling at 55 mph and an object falls from your vehicle, it’s going to travel at that speed or about that same speed,” Maryland State Police Lt.
 Prendi Garcia told NBC News last winter.
 “We’ve had over 20 vehicles that have already been struck.
 That includes front glass and so forth, and we’re just trying to make sure that everybody is safe.”